markamann/markamanndotcom/README.md

-# markamanndotThiscom
+# markamanndotcom

-This is my personal web site.
+This is my personal web site, viewable at http://www.markamann.com.
 It is a work in progress.

 ### Recent Accomplishments
 I have recently converted the site from ASP.NET web forms to HTML/CSS.